 ETHICAL TRADING CODE OF CONDUCT

-This outlines requirements which all our business associates must uphold in relation to their own employees and throughout their own supply chain.
+This outlines requirements which all our business associates must uphold in relation to their own employees, contracted labour and throughout their own supply chain.
 The code includes, amongst other standards, the following requirements: that employment is freely chosen, child labour is not used, freedom of association is respected and no harsh or inhumane treatment occurs.

 The full Code of Conduct is available here: Burberry Ethical Trading Code of Conduct

-This is specifically intended to protect workers who may be potentially vulnerable to exploitation in the course of international migration.
-The Policy contains requirements in relation to, but not limited to, the withholding of passports and similar documents and the levying of recruitment fees.
+This is specifically intended to protect workers who may be vulnerable to exploitation in the course of international migration.
+The policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
 During FY 2020/21, we updated this policy based on learnings from partnering with Issara Institute, an NGO specialised on recruitment journeys for migrant workers in supply chains.
 We then recommunicated this policy to business associates to provide more detailed guidance on implementation of the policy and meeting the standards within it.

-The full Migrant Worker Policy is available here: Burberry Migrant Worker Standards
+The full Migrant Worker Policy is available here: Burberry Migrant Worker Policy

 RESPONSIBLE SOURCING POLICY

-This outlines Burberry’s commitment to responsible and sustainable business principles throughout the supply chain, including at the sourcing stage of raw materials.
+throughout the supply chain.
 The policy outlines specific prohibited sourcing regions, where the risk of modern slavery and other labour rights issues is recognised.
 For example, the policy prohibits sourcing from certain countries including but not limited to Bangladesh, Pakistan and Cambodia.